Recommendations for Clinicians

 - Express your concerns about his or her safety and your wish to keep them safe.

-- Get releases to talk with important family members or other concerned parties.
+- Get releases to talk with a spouse, partner, or other support person.
 Enlist them in keeping lethal means out of the home and providing other support.

 - Help the client understand that risk sometimes escalates rapidly – for example right after a fight with a family member.
 Not having lethal means quickly at hand is like keeping the keys to the car away from a person who’s been drinking.
 It reduces bad outcomes in volatile situations.